nikodunk/blog/content/how-to-chain-functions-with-await-async.md

 ---
 layout: post
-title: "How to chain multiple functions in Javascript properly with await/async"
+title: "How to chain multiple functions properly in Javascript properly with await/async"
 date: 2019-08-11 08:00:00 -0700
 categories:
 ---